jayabidwai96/cookbook2020/README.md

 6	servings per recipe.
 7	cooking and preparation time.
 8	cuisine.
-9	date/time entered or updated.
-10	edit/delete controls.

 *	As a user who wishes to see a shopping list - a helpful list which they can tick off as they collect items in a store - I should click on a shopping basket icon on the full recipe page.
 *	As a user who wants to delete a recipe, I should click an appropriate icon on the recipe's page which will remove the recipe form the database.
 *	As a user who wants to edit a recipe, I should click an appropriate icon on the recipe's page which will direct me to a form where I can edit all of the form fields and either submit the changes or cancel, returning to all recipes.
-*	As a user who wants to view all cuisines, I should see a link to "cuisines" where I can see a list of all cuisines, each displaying the following:
-*	cuisine name.
-*	edit button.
-*	delete button.
 *	As user who wants to add a cuisine, I should see a link on the cuisines page where i can see a form with the option to add a cuisine by title to the database.

 ## Testing, validation and styling ##